 This negative, purchased from eBay, is part of a small collection of an unnamed German soldier of the Medical Unit of the 10th Hanover Engineer Battalion in World War I. Sadly the unit’s military records were totally destroyed in World War II by British bombing.
 I have now however identified the location as the town of Grandpré, in France.
 Like this one, the other negatives reveal light moments away from the Western Front in the Ardennes.
 Click here to view all the negatives.

 Below: One of a series of postcards purchased via the internet of the same town, which shows the location of the above negative.
-This postcard is sent from a French soldier and is a ‘correspondance militaire’ dated 23 Août 1914.
+This postcard is sent from a French soldier and is a ‘correspondance militaire’ dated 23 Août 1914 (WWI had already started but Grandpré was yet to see any action, within a couple of weeks it would be over run without much damage).
 E. Sitry, its sender, simply notes ‘I got your letter this morning at the Hotel du Dix’.

 During the Covid lockdown of 2020, I began collecting further postcards of Grandpré, sent home by occupying German soldiers.
 Maybe the soldier above is one of them, Wilhelm, Johannes, Karl, Eb., Paul, or Josef, there are others yet to be identified.
 Maybe his family name was Behinger, Kaspari, Klein, Fest, Kraft, Weiss, Jüng, or Müller.
 Most of their messages are tantalizingly out of reach at the moment, as I begin to scan them and enlarge the minute handwriting.